Vegan Mushroom Gravy

 How to Make Vegan Mushroom Gravy

-The vegan mushroom gravy can be used anywhere you’d use regular gravy so try it with veggie meatloaf, in a sandwich or over roasted veggies.
-I also have a recipe for mashed cauliflower with mushroom and kale if you want to check that one out too!
+This vegan mushroom gravy can be used anywhere you’d use regular gravy so try it with veggie meatloaf, in a sandwich or over roasted veggies.
+This recipe is oil-free, sugar-free, plant-based, low in fat and can be made gluten-free if you use brown rice flour and gluten-free tamari.

 More Thanksgiving Recipes